matRandall/FBXMotionToolkit/README.md

 1. Create a Python environment that matches the requirements of the Python FBX SDK version you are using.
 This module was developed using FBX SDK version 2020.3.4, which requires Python 3.10 64bit to run.
 It is recommended that you use Anaconda to do this to help manage your environments.
 2. Install pip and wheel modules. (hint: Anaconda does this for you automatically whenever you create a new Python environment)
 3. Download and install the FBX Python SDK for your operating system from the following url: <a href="https://aps.autodesk.com/developer/overview/fbx-sdk"> https://aps.autodesk.com/developer/overview/fbx-sdk </a>.
 Note you need the FBX Python SDK is listed further down the page, not the standard SDK.
-4. Go to FBX Python SDK installation folder conatining the .whl file and run the following command to install the SDK in your environment: <code>python -m pip install name_of_the_wheel_file.whl</code>.
+4. Go to FBX Python SDK installation folder containing the .whl file and run the following command to install the SDK in your environment: <code>python -m pip install name_of_the_wheel_file.whl</code>.

-More information on installing and using the FBX Python SDK can be foudn here: <a href="https://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_scripting_with_python_fbx_html">https://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_scripting_with_python_fbx_html</a>.
+More information on installing and using the FBX Python SDK can be found here: <a href="https://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_scripting_with_python_fbx_html">https://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_scripting_with_python_fbx_html</a>.

 ## Basic Usage